moomoo02/Voxel-Engine/README.md

 * Project currently put on hold.
 Currently working on chatgpt chan.

 ## Feb 10
-* Needed some metrics to pad my resume with so I optimized vertex data memory from 226,492,416 bytes to 25,952,256 bytes, a whopping 870% difference.
+* Needed some metrics to pad my resume with so I optimized vertex data memory from **226,492,416 bytes** to **25,952,256 bytes, a whopping 870% difference**.
 Engine is noticably a lot faster.
 Will write a blog soon on how I did this.
-World load time decreased from 53.82seconds to 20.19 seconds :D
+World load time decreased from **53.82 seconds** to **20.19 seconds** :D